Kyrobi/Cynagen/Files/announcements.md

 Please note that this document might not always be up to date (Kinda ironic).
 If you want the latest updates, consider joining our [Discord](https://discordapp.com/invite/B5JW7qp).

+## Aug 21, 2019
+- Simple play time leveling system.
+Every X amount of playtime, you will gain EXP, sort of like how claim blocks work.
+Your level will be shown in tab.
+There are a total of 100 levels.
+Voting will also give you a large amounts of EXP.
+These levels do nothing.
+Purely cosmetics.
+Do /levels to check your level stats.

 ### Aug 6, 2019
 - Server map and server status are both back up.
 See them here: [site.cynagen.xyz](site.cynagen.xyz)<br><br>